RIAPS/riaps-integration/riaps-bbbruntime/README.md

 	$ cd riaps-bbbruntime
 	```

 4. Download your rsa ssh key pair (.pub and .key) to the BBB in the '/home/ubuntu/riaps-bbbruntime/' directory.
 If you need to generate keys, use the following command.
 The same key pair should be used on the BBB and the host development machine (VM).
+The private key name should end with .key (if not add the extension).

 	```
 	$ ssh-keygen -t rsa